 For smaller offices, corner desks are an ideal solution that allow you to maximise available space.
 Your desk should be just the right height to slot an office chair underneath and position your laptop or PC at eye level.
 An ergonomic design is important if you’re to spend hours comfortably at your desk.
 The last thing you want to do is end the day with back pain and an aching neck.

 From spare paper for the printer to pens, paperclips and highlighters, keeping those office basics close to hand is crucial if you want to enhance productivity at home.
 Drawers are an important feature in any office, so try and ensure your units have plenty of storage to prevent clutter from accumulating on your desk.

 Want to organise your stationery?
 Choose drawers that have organiser trays, to put an end to hunts around the house for pens.

 If there’s one thing that should always be kept in order, it’s paperwork.
 However, many of us feel reluctant to take filing seriously when it means facing our old, overflowing filing cabinets.
 When creating your home office, start afresh with a filing system that’s easy and pain-free to manage.
 Integrating your folders into a filing drawer will keep key documents out of sight but within reach.

-Whether you’re studying for a Masters or you constantly need to refer to guidelines and handbooks, shelving will ensure that your trusty books are close to hand whenever you need a little help or inspiration.
+If you constantly need to refer to guidelines and handbooks, shelving will ensure that your trusty books are close to hand whenever you need a little help or inspiration.
 Complete with a few framed photos and sentimental items, and your home office will soon start to feel like… well, home.

 You may be opting for a homely look and feel for your office, but draw the line at dim lighting.
 Creating an ambience may be a priority when fitting out your lounge or bedroom, but this room requires bright lighting that’s appropriate for long days at the desk.
 If the lighting in your room is lacking, choose a quality desk lamp that has different settings for day and night.